Drdoomblunt/VRisingUIBuddyFix/README.md

 You can select element by clicking a list item or clicking the overlay panel if `Select panels with mouse` option is enabled on the main panel.
 Once PANEL is selected it will display yellow outline and also will be marked in a list.
 Main panel will display the `Name` of currently selected panel and available control elements will apply modifications to the selected PANEL.
 When panel has an ouline you can click and drag it to a new position.
 You can also change PANEL `Visibility` by clicking toggle button in the list on the left of the desired panel name.
 ![image](https://github.com/user-attachments/assets/634c3b20-e371-4f44-9fb9-562cf0a52cbd)

 Main panel provide input controls to change selected panel scale and rotation values.
-It also procvide following options:
+It also provide following options:

  - `Show Panels` - will show/hide overlay panels for UI elements
  - `Select panels with mouse` - will enable/disable the ability to select panels with mouse which can come in handy in some cases when several panels occupy one space.